 Relocating to Chicago, I continued to work in community-based organizations serving young people and their families, as an administrator of a runaway youth program with 9 participating agencies scattered throughout metropolitan Chicago.
 The racial, ethnic, and socio-economic range of this program provided me a wonderful orientation to the diversity and cultural richness of my new city.

 I again recognized that we each live daily within a cultural setting that provides opportunities, resources and limits on our experience.
 Therapy and coaching allow us to learn from our past and shape our future direction beyond the boundary set by our birth.

 While I very much appreciated all of the opportunities my administrative and organizational responsibilities brought me, I realigned my professional direction to become a therapist in private practice so as to work directly with individuals in their diversity and complexity.
 Soon my private practice became a full-time endeavor.

 While seeing people face-to-face I knew there was more to learn.
 I wanted to connect with colleagues encountering similar issues with their clients.
 It was during this time that I began to work towards a Ph.D. in clinical social work at the Institute for Clinical Social Work.
 Following this degree, I completed the analytic training program at the Chicago Institute for Psychoanalysis.

-As a psychotherapist and life coach, I continue to live my commitment that everyone must have access to high-quality and necessary services.
-I value the diversity of life experiences shared with me by the people I work with every day, as we affirm the transforming power of the therapy and coaching relationship.
+As a psychotherapist, I continue to live my commitment that everyone must have access to high-quality and necessary services.
+I value the diversity of life experiences shared with me by the people I work with every day, as we affirm the transforming power of the therapy relationship.

 Chicago Institute for Psychoanalysis (now the Chicago Psychoanalytic Institute)